 Waiting patiently will usually get rid of an earache, but they can still make you miserable while you wait.
 I've put together a list of 12 home remedies for earaches for children and adults to help quickly relieve pain, plus tips for avoiding ear infections in the future.

-Less daylight, cold weather and busy schedules often lead to colds and flu making the rounds.
-The discomfort (and even pain) associated with nasal congestion is one of the most common symptoms.
-(Not to mention that the inability to breath is just plain annoying.)
-I've gathered together several home remedies for congestion to relieve your stuffy nose and sinus pressure so you can breathe easy.
+Sinus pain and nasal congestion are common symptoms during cold and flu season.
+I've gathered together several home remedies for congestion to help relieve your stuffy nose and sinus pressure.
 I don't like the side effects of over the counter decongestants (they either make me jittery, knock me out or make my head feel like it's going to shrivel up like a raisin), so natural decongestants are my option of choice.
-[Read more…]

 Today's featured plant is Common Mullein, Verbascum thapsus.

 Common Mullein is also known as Great Mullein, Aaron's Rod, candlewick plant, flannel plant, flannel leaf, lungwort, feltwort, cowboy toilet paper, shepherd's staff, velvet dock, woolly mullein, torch plant, torches, miner's candle, big taper, blanket mullein, “Hig candlewick”, “Bullicks lungwort”, “Hare's-beard”, “Ice-leaf”.”Beggar's blanket”, “Moses' blanket”, “Poor Man's blanket”, “Our Lady's blanket” or “Old Man's Blanket”.